corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/cordapp-build-systems.md

     //...
 ```

-CorDapp auto-signing allows to use signature constraints for contracts from the CorDapp without need to create a
+CorDapp auto-signing allows you to use signature constraints for contracts from the CorDapp without needing to create a
 keystore and configure the `cordapp` plugin.
-For production deployment ensure to sign the CorDapp using your own
+For a production deployment, ensure that you sign the CorDapp using your own
-certificate e.g. by setting system properties to point to an external keystore or by disabling signing in `cordapp`
+certificate, for example, by setting system properties to point to an external keystore or by disabling signing in `cordapp`
-plugin and signing the CordDapp JAR downstream in your build pipeline.
-CorDapp signed by Corda development certificate
+plugin and signing the CorDapp JAR downstream in your build pipeline.
+A CorDapp signed by a Corda development certificate
-is accepted by Corda node only when running in the development mode.
-In case CordDapp signed by the (default)
+is accepted by a Corda node only when running in development mode.
+In case that the CorDapp signed by the (default)
-development key is run on node in the production mode (e.g. for testing), the node may be set to accept the development
+development key is run on node in the production mode (for example, for testing), the node may be set to accept the development
-key by adding the `cordappSignerKeyFingerprintBlacklist = []` property set to empty list (see
+key by adding the `cordappSignerKeyFingerprintBlacklist = []` property set to an empty list (see
 [Configuring a node](../node/setup/corda-configuration-file.md#corda-configuration-file-signer-blacklist)).

 Signing options can be contextually overwritten by the relevant system properties as described above.
 This allows the
 single `build.gradle` file to be used for a development build (defaulting to the Corda development keystore) and for
 a production build (using an external keystore).
-The example system properties setup for the build process which
+Below is an example of the system properties setup for the build process which
 overrides signing options:

 ```shell